FREQUENTLY ASKED QUESTIONS ABOUT PROCESS SERVERS?

 Generally speaking, you should hire a process server whenever you file legal action.
 The court is always looking for a trusted source of information in order to consider the facts and circumstances related to your case.
 By using a Process server, someone that is over eighteen and not a party to the action, you can ensure the receipt of the legal documents in order to move your case forward.

 Where to find a process server?

 There are several ways to find an experienced process server. a) checking with your local process server association (i.e., NAPPS, NYSPPSA, NALI, etc.); there are process server associations in every state; b) an internet search (i.e., google, bing/yahoo, etc.).
 Once located, check out their customer reviews and testimonials, review their website for areas of expertise, and c) check their rating with the Better Business Bureau.
 Taking account of each should present a process server with experience.

 Yes, process servers can call you to arrange the delivery of legal documents.
 Generally, a process server will show up at your home or business without calling, confirm your identity, and serve legal documents.
 Calls are usually made when a) by client's direction or b) as a courtesy when all attempts are unsuccessful, prior to exploring other methods of service.

 Can a process server serve you at work?

 Yes, but it depends on the restrictions at your place of employment.
-Serving legal papers at your place of employment are delicate.
-Process servers will attempt to serve legal papers without providing any of your personal information, but circumstance may lead to that information being provided.
+Serving legal papers at your place of employment is delicate.
+Process servers will attempt to serve legal papers without providing your personal information, but circumstances may lead to that information being provided.